hotdogsoup-nl/PEMTileMap/README.md

 ### Cocoapods & Carthage
 These dependency managers are not supported and will not be supported in the future.

-## Build the Demo app
-Download the repository and open the PEMTileMap Xcode project.
-Build any of the iOS, macOS or tvOS targets.
-Depending on the platform choice, you may get a build error stating that a provisioning profile is required.
-In "Signing and Capabilities", make sure each target has either automatic signing enabled or select the correct provisioning profile.

-If a build error occurs stating `Resource fork, Finder information, or similar detritus not allowed` there is an issue with image files in the project.
-Run `sudo xattr -cr *` on all image file folders in the project and clean the build folder to fix.

 ## Usage
 #### Loading the map
 The tilemap should be loaded in your `SKScene` referring the map file name and the associated `SKView`.